 - Set the new profile to be the default

 - Restart and you should see Outlook asking for the new Office 365 logon creds

 - Confirm that you can see the cloud server in File>Info>Server connection

 - Import the pst file

-We would like to thank Microsoft’s generous support team for their unwavering dedication to resolving this matter.
+We would like to thank Microsoft‘s support team for their generous and unwavering dedication to resolving this matter.
 Their phone support team is truly dedicated to onboarding new customers with the highest levels of service.
 We gratefully acknowledge that, without their efforts to help us eliminate all other causes, we wouldn’t have found this solution as obvious as it may seem.